Between 1 June and 31 August every pound you donated to our Feet First campaign was doubled by the UK government.

-The Leprosy Mission is an international Christian charity with almost 140 years of experience.
+The Leprosy Mission is an international Christian charity with 141 years of experience.
 Through The Leprosy Mission’s global family we serve a population of 305 million people in around 30 leprosy-affected countries.

 Leprosy is a mildly infectious disease associated with poverty.
 It is easily cured.
 Leprosy starts by damaging the small nerves on the skin’s surface resulting in a loss of sensation.